T-Troll/alienfx-tools/AlienFX-SDK/README.md

 Better AlienFX/LightFX SDK than Dell official's one without any limitations.

 Dell official SDK does a very terrible job if you want to change LED color in quick succession.
 Their official SDK comes with 3 seconds delay and behaves pretty weird in general.
-This SDK not only fixes up its issue and performs better but is written from scratch by reverse engineerig USB protocol.
+This SDK not only fixes up its issue and performs better but is written from scratch by reverse engineering USB protocol.
 It sends byte data directly to USB which then changes zones color.
 This also removes the dependency from their Command Center software and works irrespective of settings set in stock software.
 In other words, you can finally achieve Rainbow effect across all LED's like it was intended without any lag.
 This SDK also lets you change color of zones that are not possible with official SDK such as Macro keys, power button etc.

 Please checkout Sample App for reference.

-**Currently tested on AW13/R2, AW13/R3, AWM14x, AW15R2/R3, AW17R3/R4, AWm15/R1-R4, AWm17/R1, Dell G5/G7, AWAurora/R7, but should work at any alienware laptop or desktop.**
+### Supported devices:

+Any Alienware/Dell G-series hardware with RGB lights from 2010 to 2022.
+Including mouses, keyboards, monitors.
+Read more details about supported devices and models [here](https://github.com/T-Troll/alienfx-tools/wiki/Supported-and-tested-devices-list)

 ### Supported device API versions:

-- ACPI-controlled lights - 3 lights, 8 bit/color (v0) - using this API require low-level ACPI driver and library from [Alienfan](https://github.com/T-Troll/alienfan-tools) project.
+- ACPI-controlled lights - 3 lights, 8 bit/color (v0) - using this API require AlienFan-SDK library from [AlienFX-Tools](https://github.com/T-Troll/alienfx-tools) project.
 - 9 bytes 8 bit/color, reportID 2 control (v1)
 - 9 bytes 4 bit/color, reportID 2 control (v2)
 - 12 bytes 8 bit/color, reportID 2 control (v3)
 - 34 bytes 8 bit/color, reportID 0 control (v4)
 - 64 bytes 8 bit/color, featureID 0xcc control (v5)
+- 65 bytes 8 bit/color, interrupt control (v6)
+- 65 bytes 8 bit/color, featureID control (v7)
+- 65 bytes 8 bit/color, Interrupt control (v8)

 Some notebooks have 2 devices - APIv4 (for logo, power button, etc) and APIv5 for keyboard.